JulieJin-km/LLM_RL_Selection/README.md

 # LLM_RL_Selection
 Code for paper "Select High-quality Synthetic QA Pairs to Augment Training Data in MRC Under the Reward Guidance of Generative Language Models"

+The code will be fully available soon.